Click on the "more information" icons within the guide for more information about each section.

 Independent operators

-For more information about the labour portion of contracts regarding adequate and inadequate records, see "labour only" in the glossary.
+Learn more about the labour portion of contracts regarding adequate and inadequate records in the "labour only" in the glossary.

-For examples of how to calculate insurable earnings see information for independent operators.
+Review examples of how to calculate insurable earnings for independent operators.

 Sole proprietors, partnerships, and corporations